 Pros: The Hasidic bus takes half the time the Greyhound does, and border control is fast.
 Cons: There are usually crying babies, women sit in the back, and there is a dress code.
 To travel you need to be dressed modestly and cover your body (women as well as men).
 I abided by these rules, but I usually wore pants or leggings, technically covering myself but not fully adhering to the dress code.

 One time, as I dropped my sister off at the bus after a visit.
 I was wearing a sleeveless dress without a bra.
 When I got on to the bus to help my sister find a seat, the woman who oversees payment and seating asked me sternly, “Are you traveling tonight?”

 I told her I wasn’t.

 “Please don’t ever come back on this bus dressed like that,” she snapped.

 At first, I was enraged.
 Who was she to dictate my clothing choices when I wasn’t even a ticketed passenger?
 Over time, however, I’ve come to realize that I was in the wrong.
 I knew that interacting with this Hasidic bus entails dressing modestly, and I should have at least put a cardigan over my dress when I dropped off my sister.
-When purchasing a ticket for a flight, or a bus ride, you need to respect the rules of the space, which in this case means sitting in the seat printed on your ticket.

 This experience comes to mind whenever I read or hear stories about ultra-Orthodox men asking and even forcing women—both Jewish and gentile—to change seats on airplanes.
 Orthodox doctrine stipulates that men and women cannot exchange physical contact unless married—a law known as negiah.